The 3 Basic Types of a Short Sale

 How a lender responds to a short sale request varies with the type of loan.
 There are 3 basic types of loans that affect a short sale, especially in trust deed states such as California and Arizona.

-This type of mortgage is generally known as a hard money loan.
+- Rate-and-term Refinance: This type of mortgage is generally known as a hard money loan.
 It is a loan that a homeowner originates after the home has been purchased and the sale closed.
 Another way to say it is it is not a purchase money loan.
-The proceeds of this type of loan are used to pay off the existing loan, typically at a better rate of interest and / or term.
+The proceeds of this type of loan are used to pay off the existing loan, typically at a better rate of interest and/or term.
 It can be one loan or two loans.

 How Short Sale Banks Handle the 3 Types of Short Sales